Are you ready to share your expertise with your AEC industry peers and become a crucial part of Continuing Education in a constantly-evolving field?

-- What are the industry trends you are noticing?
+- What industry trends you are noticing?

 - Did you develop a new workflow that drastically improves efficiency from which you think others would benefit?

 - Were you involved in a unique collaboration on a recent project that others may find interesting?

 - CAD Management

 Title: Descriptive NOT catchy.
 The goal is to have attendees understand immediately what this class is about based on the title.

 Class Description: Describe the material that you will cover and the benefits to attendees.
 This should contain the individual products being taught and list any knowledge or skills or prerequisite classes needed.